awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 ### Logging data events with advanced event selectors in the AWS Management Console<a name="logging-data-events-with-the-cloudtrail-console-adv"></a>

-In the AWS Management Console, if you have advanced event selectors enabled, you can choose from predefined templates that log all data events on a selected resource \(Amazon S3 buckets, Lambda functions, S3 objects on AWS Outposts, Ethereum for Managed Blockchain nodes, or S3 Object Lambda access points\)\.
+In the AWS Management Console, if you have advanced event selectors enabled, you can choose from predefined templates that log all data events on a selected resource \(Amazon S3 buckets or access points, Lambda functions, S3 objects on AWS Outposts, Ethereum for Managed Blockchain nodes, or S3 Object Lambda access points\)\.
 After you choose a log selector template, you can customize the template to include only the data events you most want to see\.
 For more information and tips about using advanced event selectors, see [Log events by using advanced event selectors](#creating-data-event-selectors-advanced) in this topic\.

 1. On the **Dashboard** or **Trails** pages of the CloudTrail console, choose a trail name to open it\.